askui/askui/docs/docs/api/06-Configuration/askui-ui-controller.md

 • **logFilePath**: `string` - Default: `stdout`

 It is possible to specify a path for your log files.
-Log files are written to the stdout per default.
+Logs are written to the stdout per default.
 ___

 ### logLevel